Armenia lawmakers elect president as leader eyes 'super' powers

-Armenian lawmakers on Friday will elect a largely ceremonial president to succeed Serzh Sarkisian as he seeks to extend his grip on power under a new parliamentary system of government.
+Armenian lawmakers elected Friday a largely figurehead president to succeed Serzh Sarkisian as he seeks to extend his grip on power under a new parliamentary system of government.

+The ambassador to the United Kingdom, Armen Sarkisian -- who is no relation to the current leader -- garnered 90 votes in the 105-seat legislature, and will assume presidential duties after his predecessor steps down in April.

 The political shift comes after President Sarkisian in 2015 initiated controversial constitutional amendments to turn the impoverished Moscow-allied country into a parliamentary republic with a powerful prime minister.

-Hand-picked by the president and nominated by the ruling Republican Party, the 64-year-old professor of physics, who briefly served as prime minister in the 1990s, is expected to easily garner the 79 votes needed for his election.
+The 64-year-old professor of physics briefly served as prime minister in the 1990s.

-"Serzh Sarkisian wants to stay at the helm," political analyst Stefan Safarian told AFP, suggesting that the leader's ambition is to take on the prime ministerial post after stepping down as president on April 9.
+"I'll invest my experience of many years, my knowledge and forces to fulfil the duties of the president in the service of the Armenian Republic and its citizens," he told lawmakers ahead of the vote.

+Russian President Vladimir Putin was the first world leader to congratulate Armen Sarkisian on his election.

 - 'Super prime minister' -